shrimanwar92/AWS-CDK-projects/elk-pipeline/README.md

 The 3 deployed stacks are:

- * `BaseStack` which creates basic infra like roles, vpc, IGW, etc.
+ * `BaseStack` which creates basic infra like roles, vpc, IGW, Subnets, Route table, etc.
  * `OpenSearchLogStash` creates stack containing LogStash & Opensearch service.
 Logstash listening on 5044 port.
  * `AppStack` creates application instances with metricbeat and filebeat installed.
 These instances send log data to logstash on port 5044.